tlienart/tlienart.github.io/README.md

 This repository contains the source files leading to the website as well as the issues for comments / questions.

 **Note** (October 2018): this is ongoing work along with the [JuDoc.jl](https://github.com/tlienart/JuDoc.jl) package, while it will eventually become my website.

+Attention: careful with updating katex.css, check that the numbering appears at the right place